Download Super Meat Boy, Press Start for Death – Super Meat Boy Review

 With over three hundred levels spread through two worlds, collectible bandages hidden in different levels, special retro-themed stages, and unlockable characters such as Captain Viridian from VVVVVV and Josef from Machinarium, you’re bound to spend a great deal of time playing Super Meat Boy.
 The game’s Steam achievements are especially difficult to attain, which means you’re going to have to master the game to earn everything it has to offer.
 And with the brand new Super Meat World portal that adds several new levels created by Team Meat as well as other users, Super Meat Boy is truly a long-lasting package that will keep you enthralled for a very long time.

-Super Meat Boy Review - Overall Score
+Super Meat Boy Review – Overall Score (5 out of 5)

 It’s highly likely that Super Meat Boy will make you want to throw your controller at your computer monitor countless times, especially when you realize that you’ve been trying to get through the same level for over 30 minutes.
 But that’s just the type of game that Team Meat crafted.
 The excellent minds of Edmund McMillen and Tommy Refenes have conjured up a truly special game.
 Though Super Meat Boy will only appeal to truly dedicated gamers that don’t mind putting themselves through a great deal of suffering to ultimately gain a sense of satisfaction, this colorful side-scrolling platformer is an experience worth every minute of that suffering.